Lynn: Kaepernick fits Chargers style but no workouts planned - WHIZ News

 COSTA MESA, Calif.
+(AP) — Colin Kaepernick is on the Los Angeles Chargers’ workout list, but that doesn’t mean he will be coming in anytime soon or at all.

-(AP) — Chargers coach Anthony Lynn said Wednesday that Colin Kaepernick is on the team’s workout list because he is the style of quarterback Los Angeles is looking for, but the coach hasn’t spoken to him yet and right now nothing is scheduled.
+Anthony Lynn said Wednesday that Kaepernick fits the style of quarterback Los Angeles is looking for, but the third-year head coach hasn’t spoken to him.
+Lynn was also quick to point out that he first wants to see how the three quarterbacks he has on the roster perform — something he hasn’t been able to do during the offseason due to the coronavirus pandemic.

-The Chargers could explore bringing Kaepernick in for a workout depending on what happens during the preseason, Lynn said.

-“It would be something I think any team would have to explore with a talent of that caliber that is available under these circumstances,” said Lynn, whose team is moving on at quarterback after 14 seasons with Philip Rivers under center.
+“It would be something I think any team would have to explore with a talent of that caliber that is available under these circumstances,” Lynn said.
 “I know he has a high IQ at the position.
 It comes down to physical shape and his ability to do what he does.
-You can figure out real quick where he is in his career after an intense workout.”
+You can figure out real quick where he is in his career after an intense workout.

+“Teams need to see if those three years (out of the league) helped him or hurt him.
+That is three years of not getting hit.
+It would really be nice to see him back in the league.
+I’m very confident and happy with the three quarterbacks that I have but you can never have too many people waiting on the runway.”

+LA will have a new quarterback under center for its scheduled Sept.
+13 opener at Cincinnati after not re-signing Philip Rivers.
+The 17-year veteran signed with Indianapolis after making 235 consecutive regular season and playoff starts in powder blue.

 Seattle Seahawks coach Pete Carroll said last week that he received a call from another team about Kaepernick.
 Carroll and the Seahawks brought Kaepernick in for a workout in 2017 and had another planned in 2018 but it was canceled.
 Lynn said the Chargers were not the team that inquired.